jklughammer/RefFreeDMA/README.md

 ```

 ###RefFreeDMA results
-**directories** contain the user-relevant information.
-The other directories contain intermediate files, that might be usefull for reruns and development.
+\*\*directories\*\* contain the user-relevant information.
+The other directories contain intermediate files, that might be needed for reruns and development.
 ```
 working_dir
 ├── **crossMapping**